Luke-zhang-04/luke-zhang-04-server/projects/talentmaker.md

 Talentmaker is a company which strives encourage and empower students to pursure their future endeavours and career asprirations with real, hands on, and rewarding project experience.

+The project is a full stack web application written with an API-first approach, as well as TDD for the backend.

 ## Frontend

 - ReactJS
+  - React hooks
+  - Custom hooks
 - Typescript
 - Bootstrap
 - SCSS

-## Backend
+## Backend (private)

 - ExpressJS Rest API
 - AWS Lambda
-- AWS cognito
+- AWS Cognito
-- SQL database
+- MySQL relational database
+- Typescript